neilSchroeder/dependency-mapping/README.md

 ![Multipartite Layout](examples/images/dep_vis_multipartite_sel.png)

 The layout of the nodes can be changed to a range of options.
-The most useful tend to be `Circular`, `Arf`, and `Multipartite`.
+The most useful tend to be `Circular`, `Arf`, and `Multipartite` (which is structured by the folder structure of the project).
 Changing layout preserves the state of the graph and does not clear selections.

 4) Color Change Button